cfezequiel/self-driving-car-nd/P3_traffic_sign_classifier/README.md

 Below is an example of an image before and after normalization.

+*(Left) Example image from training set with low brightness and contrast.
+(Right) Image after applying normalization.
+Since the normalized image would have pixel values that are not in the 0-1 range, it needed to be rescaled (from 0-255) in order for `matplotlib` to display it properly.*<br>
 ![preprocessed image](./writeup_images/normalized_image.png)
-<center><em>(Left) Example image from training set with low brightness and contrast.
-(Right) Image after applying normalization.
-Since the normalized image would have pixel values that are not in the 0-1 range, it needed to be rescaled (from 0-255) in order for `matplotlib` to display it properly.</em></center>

 As shown in the figure above, the normalized image appears to have better brightness and contrast than its raw equivalent.
 The sign features could be more clearly seen.